-Baccalaureate Field Any field, no restrictions.
+• Baccalaureate Field Any field, no restrictions.
 Baccalaureate degree in any field plus completion of the following prerequisites with a grade of C or above prior to enrollment: one course in anthropology or sociology (equivalent to ANTH 101 or SOC 100); two courses in psychology-child psychology or child development^b (equivalent to PSCH 320) and abnormal psychology^b (equivalent to PSCH 270); one course in statistics (equivalent to PSCH 343); one course in human physiology^b with laboratory, covering all structures and functions of the body (minimum of four semester hours); and one course in human anatomy^b with laboratory for a minimum of 4 semester hours (laboratory with 30 hours of human cadaver lab study required).
-A two-course sequence in human anatomy and physiology is acceptable if it includes the cadaver laboratory (equivalent to MVSC 251 and 252).
-A cadaver lab is offered at UIC for accepted students who have not yet completed this requirement.

-Grade Point Average At least $3.00/4.00^{\circ}$ calculated on the last 60 semester (90 quarter) hours toward the first bachelor's degree and subsequent course work.

-Tests Required GRE General; combined verbal and quantitative scores should be at least 1000^a.
-GRE Writing assessment; no minimum score is required.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required.
+A twocourse sequence in human anatomy and physiology

+- is acceptable if it includes the cadaver laboratory (equivalent to MVSC 251 and 252).
+A cadaver lab is offered at UIC for accepted students who have not yet completed this requirement. - Grade Point Average At least 3.00/4.00^a calculated on the last 60 semester (90 quarter) hours toward the first bachelor's degree and subsequent course work. - Tests Required GRE General; combined verbal and quantitative scores should be at least 1000^a.
+GRE Writing assessment; no minimum score is required. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required.
 A curriculum vitae is also required.

-^aApplicants who do not meet the GPA or GRE requirements, but who demonstrate strengths in other areas, may be considered.

-^bThese courses must be taken within five years prior to admission to the department.